zacharybreig/zacharybreig.github.io/research.md

 [Delegation with Continuation Values](https://zacharybreig.com/papers/DCV.pdf)

-[Agency Breadth and Political Influence](https://zacharybreig.com/papers/AgencyBreadth.pdf) (with Mitch Downey) Revise and Resubmit, _Journal of Economic Behavior and Organization_
+[Agency Breadth and Political Influence](https://zacharybreig.com/papers/AgencyBreadth.pdf) (with Mitch Downey) Accepted, _Journal of Economic Behavior and Organization_

 [Why Do We Procrastinate?
 Present Bias and Optimism](https://zacharybreig.com/papers/present_bias_and_optimism.pdf) (with Matthew Gibson and Jeffrey Shrader)